ibm-cloud-docs/EventStreams/messagehub122.md

 Your Alpha cluster is deployed with Apache Kafka version 1.0.1 and is capable of delivering a maximum message throughput of 90 000 KB per second.

-You can create a maximum of 1000 partitions, with each partition retaining a maximum of 1 GB data for up to 30 days.
+You can create a maximum of 1000 partitions and  each partition can retain a maximum of 1 GB data for up to 30 days.
 For resilience, data is stored across 3 replicas and the the offset data for each partition (holding the position of the last successfully consumed message) is held for a maximum of 7 days.

 The following two APIs are supported: